-Shell FNGL and ExxonMobil FEP are required to comply with the Health and Safety act enforced by the Health and Safety Executive (HSE).
-These health and safety regulations apply to workplaces and are aimed at protecting the health of those on site, primarily workers.
+Shell FNGL and ExxonMobil FEP are required to comply with the Health and Safety etc. Act 1974, and associated Regulations, which are enforced by the Health and Safety Executive (HSE).
+These health and safety regulations apply to workplaces and are aimed at protecting the health of employees and non-employees.